Colimits in 2-dimensional slices: Change of base between lax slices

 \begin{rem} We have actually proved in \thex\ref{teortausthasadjoint} that $\tau\stb$ sends every morphism in $\laxslice{\CAT}{\E}$ to a tight one in $\laxslice{\CAT}{\B}$.
 So $\tau\stb\:\laxslice{\CAT}{\E}\to \laxslice{\CAT}{\B}$ is still an $\F$-functor if we take the trivial $\F$-category structure on the domain, i.e.\ taking everything to be tight, and the canonical one in the codomain.
 Of course, with such a choice of $\F$-category structures, $\tau\st$ remains an $\F$-functor and $\eta$ remains with tight components.
 But $\eps$ becomes tight, having now tight components trivially.

-So we find a strict right semi-lax (tight) $\F$-adjunction between $\tau\st$ and $\tau\stb$.
+So we find a strict right-semi-lax (tight) $\F$-adjunction between $\tau\st$ and $\tau\stb$.
 But \thex\ref{teorsemilaxFadjpreserve} does not add anything to the preservation of $2$-colimits we have already proved in \thex\ref{teortausthasadjoint}, since it would consider strict/oplax $\F$-colimits in an $\F$-category with trivial $\F$-category structure. \end{rem}

+As for \corx\ref{remexplicitpresdom}, by \recx\ref{rectwocatofel}, cartesian-marked oplax conical 2-colimits (and thus weighted 2-colimits alike) are inscribed in the $\F$-categorical context of universal marked oplax 2-cocylinders; see the following results.